 Organize by Genre

-PS – this is the method I use!
+P.S.
+This is my personal go-to method too!
 Read my guide to the genres here

 Arrange by Color